Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *viii) Said Test Subject intentionally passes the white line in front of the Lower Test Subject Zone airlock gate, or comes into physical contact with the airlock windows.*

+*ix) Said ‘Test Subjects’ have the ability to decline tests; interviews; or Site Showcases.

-*ix) Said Test Subject is impeding Security Personnel during a combat situation
+*x) Said Test Subject is impeding Security Personnel during a combat situation.

 4) LEGISLATIVE IMMUNITIES: